-- F. Subleasing No member shall sublease, sell or permit anyone to use their space; this right is reserved for the Market. - 8.
+- F. Subleasing No member shall sublease, sell or permit anyone to use their space; this right is reserved for the Market. - G. Payment Options Members in good standing, with at least two years of seniority, may divide their membership and annual stall fees up into two payments.
+50% is due by the February Membership meeting and the remaining 50% is due by April 1.
+Fee discounts are not available for members that choose this payment option. - 8.
 Columbia Farmers Market, Inc. and its Board of Directors are not responsible for product liability or the paying of sales taxes for individual vendors.
 Each member/vendor shall provide proof of sales tax status (tax number) on their member application form. http://dor.mo.gov/business - 9.
 Because type of product and cultural practices are important to some customers, the Market expects members to truthfully represent their products and operations. - 12.
 Columbia Farmers Market, Inc. will not discriminate against anyone because of race, color, creed, national origin, sex, age, disability, or sexual orientation. - 13.
 Vendors wishing to utilize electricity must notify the Executive Director on application and voltage needs.
 Generator use will only be allowed if adequate power is not available. - 14.
 For reasons of personal and food safety, animals (except service animals) and bicycles are prohibited in the Market area. - 15.
 No smoking will be allowed in the Market area. - 16.
 All children in the care of vendors during Saturday Market need to be supervised by an adult at the vendor's stall. - 17.
 Winter Markets CFM may operate a 'winter' market for certain winter months.
 The Board of Directors will set the fees for the winter market, determined on a yearly basis.